eigenhombre/eigenhombre.github.com/_posts/2013-04-19-processes-vs-threads-for-testing.md

 definitely notice in your test suite.

-Another advantage of this approach is that, when you write your code so that it can be run as a thread, you can put as many or few of these threads in actual processes (programs) as you'd like.
+Another advantage of this approach is that, when you write your code so that it can be run as threads, you can put as many or few of these threads in actual processes (programs) as you'd like.
 In other words, the coupling of processes to components is loosened.
 Your automated tests will force you to implement clean shutdown semantics for each thread